fenixkz/rl_journey/Lesson-3/theory.md

 By training on a random batch of experiences drawn from different points in time, we break the sequence of consecutive samples.
 This ensures the data within a training batch is largely decorrelated from each other, which solves the problem of biased gradients.
 The correlation between the original samples still exists in the buffer, but it no longer affects the learning update.

-In practice, the replay buffer is often implemented as a double-ended queue of a maximum size N to keep only the last N experiences.
+In practice, the replay buffer is often implemented as a double-ended queue of a maximum size $N$ to keep only the last $N$ experiences.
 This also allows us to leverage the benefits of mini-batch gradient descent, which is generally more stable and efficient than updating on a single sample at a time.

 2. **Chasing own tail**